 It is incredibly difficult for the average person to know if failure to maintain caused the truck accident that left them injured.
 However, at Monge & Associates, we have decades of experience handling highly complex truck accident claims.
 Our attorneys can thoroughly investigate your claim to determine if a trucking company or driver acted negligently by failing to conduct sufficient maintenance.
 We work with accident reconstruction experts and other experts in order to determine what caused your accident, as well as who is responsible for your damages.
 We look at every aspect of your case in order to help you secure the maximum compensation you are owed.

 Were you or your loved one injured in a serious accident?
-Call the Atlanta truck accident attorneys at Monge & Associates at (800) 860-8021 to find out if you have a case and how much it’s really worth.
+Call the Atlanta attorneys at Monge & Associates at (800) 860-8021 to find out if you have a case and how much it’s really worth.

 Examples of Negligent Truck Maintenance